yulianalbisu/Forever-Project/README.md

 ## Features

 ### Landing Page
 User can register, login or register partner on the landing page, also get a little description of the app.
-Animation made with AJAX.
+The information is collected for the database, store in tables that get a query, using SQLAlchemy, then is sent and post using a jinja template, the animation was made usign the Dom Manipulation and AJAX.
 ![App Screenshot](/static/css/img/landingPage.png)

 ### User's Link